 3. Slowing down time.
 If you want to blur water (even when shooting at f/32, ISO35 sometimes) you really need a neutral density filter unless the ambient light is really low.

 4. I’ve found one simple thing time and time again: getting it right in the camera saves 10x more effort after shooting and keeps the image quality and integrity at its highest.
 Filters in Photoshop are all well and good, but each time another piece of software alters an image, you’re risking the fidelity of the picture itself.

 My filters of choice?
 Rollei’s amazing glass filters.

 With zero colour-cast (unlike the offer from Cokin) they’re invisible to the final image and in my experience they have a far “cleaner” setup than LEE can offer for my Phase One system.
 With no light leakage at all, their 150 system is miles ahead of competition too.
 Cokin’s X-Pro ultra-large format slide in system is my go-to for creative effects when a colour-cast might actually help the image.
-Finally, for when travelling light (when I know I won’t need an ND-Grad), I use either the impossibly-thin Cokin Pure filters, or Hoya’s series of screw-in glass.”
+Finally, for when travelling light (when I know I won’t need an ND-Grad), I use either the impossibly-thin Cokin Pure filters.”

 Rollei Custom 150 Phase One filter holder

 Rollei v5 100 filter holder